CumulusNetworks/cumulus-cl-interface-policy-puppet/README.md

 interfaces are not deleted.
 If using inband management communication, **eth0** can be left out of the list.

-_puppet resource cumulus_interface_policy_ does not currently produce any output.
+The command `puppet resource cumulus_interface_policy` does not currently produce any output.

 ## Development